kherron13/330_project3/SRS.md

 ### 3.1 User Interfaces

 The app’s main navigation will be a tab bar based.
-The items on the tab bar will be the calendar, timer, notes, and to-do lists.
+The items on the tab bar will be the calendar, timer, flashcards, notes, and to-do lists.

 #### Calendar
 The calendar tab will display a calendar, defaulting to the current